Ada-Developers-Academy/core-unit-3/state-and-event-handling/event-handling.md

 ### Event Handling Functions Can Accept `event`

-We can get details about our events in our event-handling functions.
+We can get details in our event-handling functions about the event that occurred.

-If our event-handling function accepts arguments, the first argument will be an event object.
+If our event-handling function accepts arguments, React will pass an event object as the first argument.

+As with vanilla JavaScript event handling, we usually name this parameter `event` to remind us what to expect in that parameter.
+Also like vanilla JavaScript, this is merely convention, and we can name the parameter whatever we would like.

 Consider this code, where `printMessage` accepts an event object, and then prints it.